jfrog/partner-integrations/MSTeams/Platform/App/README.md

 ## Create an Artifactory Notification

+Next, you’ll see a Get Started button, click on that to bring up the main menu of items.

-Once you see the confirmation message, you can create new notifications and add them to your Microsoft Teams channel.
+Once you see the menu, you can create new notifications and add them to your Microsoft Teams channel*.
+You can also type @jfrog and select the menu option in the text to bring up the menu.

 *We expect you to have your channels already setup - how you want to organize notifications to various teams and channels is up to your organization.

 Click on **Create Notification**.